Massacre in Korea: Significance and legacy

 Massacre in Korea is often overlooked and overshadowed in cultural consciousness by Guernica.
 It is more literal in its visual storytelling than the fragmented symbolism of the earlier, more famous work.
 When the painting was first viewed in 1951, it was not well received.
 Isabelle Limousin, exhibition curator, explained that the work was dismissed, as "too easy, too readable for contemporaries of the artist", yet she considers it to be "a very strong work".

-Museu Picasso de Barcelona describes the painting as, "one of Picasso’s most important pacifist works in defense of human rights, beyond ideologies and sides."
+Museu Picasso de Barcelona describes the painting as, "one of Picasso's most important pacifist works in defense of human rights, beyond ideologies and sides."

-Pierre Daix, an expert on Picasso opined that the painting has, "entered within the great tradition of paintings of cruelty, a 20th century version of the Massacre of the Innocents".
+Pierre Daix, an expert on Picasso, opined that the painting has "entered within the great tradition of paintings of cruelty, a 20th century version of the Massacre of the Innocents".

-Attempted vandalism in Melbourne
+2022 incident

 On 9 October 2022, two activists from the environmental pressure group Extinction Rebellion glued their hands to the painting using superglue while it was on loan to the National Gallery of Victoria in Melbourne.
-Their hands were attached to the perspex glazing protecting the painting but later removed without damage to the artwork.
+Their hands were attached to the perspex glazing protecting the painting and removed without damage to the artwork.
 The activists were arrested but later released without charge.